limix/limix/doc/cmd.rst

 Image
 =====

-Finally, an image can be seen via
+An image can be seen via

 .. command-output:: limix -q see dali.jpg
     :cwd: _build